zapabob/ROCm/docs/rocm_stack.md

 ### Math Libraries

-The Math libraries are grouped into libraries starting with a roc-prefix and hip-prefix.
+The Math libraries are grouped into libraries starting with a `roc`-prefix and hip-prefix.
 Libraries starting with a hip-prefix provide a support for AMD GPUs and NVIDIA GPUs.
-Libraries beginning the roc-prefix support AMD GPUs only.
+Libraries beginning the `roc`-prefix support AMD GPUs only.

 ## #Compute Primitives